 With so many museums and activities vying for your money and attention in Prague it can be hard to choose which ones to visit, especially if you’re only there on a fleeting visit.
-We tried out quite a few on our recent stay and my absolutely favourite were the guided tours we attended.
+We tried out quite a few family activities in Prague on our recent stay and my absolutely favourite were the guided tours we attended.

 Old Town Hall Tour

 Prague has a fascinating history, one I realised I was painfully unaware of before visiting the Old Town Hall, it’s not all Stag Do’s, cheap beer and pretty buildings.
+This is one of the best family activities in Prague to teach the kids some history.
 Your tour will only take around an hour which is the perfect length of time to keep a child’s attention and you will leave with a much deeper understanding of the city’s past inhabitants.
 The Old Town Hall, established in 1338 is located in Prague’s Old Town Square, you wont miss it, it’s right next to the Astronomical Clock.

 You will start your visit to the Old Town Hall on the first floor where you can pick up your tickets.
 Tours are conducted in many different languages and you may have to wait a short while for your timed visit.
 Tours are kept reasonably small, I think there were around 20 in our group so it was easy to see and hear everything being described.